MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options
 -------

-Options specific to the 'fa' algorithm
+Options specific to the "fa" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-erode passes** Number of brain mask erosion steps to apply prior to threshold (not used if mask is provided manually)